agalcalledjen/Learn-JavaScript30/README.md

 # Learn JavaScript30 📚

-A 30 day vanilla js coding challenge from [JavaScript30](https://javascript30.com/).
+JavaScript practice with a 30 day vanilla js coding challenge from [JavaScript30](https://javascript30.com/) by Wes Bos.
 There are no frameworks, compilers, libraries and boilerplates involved.

 ---